 19 School Principals Suspended Over Poor Matric Results

-The Punjab School Education Department (SED) has taken strict disciplinary action by suspending 19 school principals over the poor performance of their students in the Matriculation Examinations 2025.
-The decision comes after a comprehensive review of results, highlighting alarming academic shortcomings in several government schools across the province.
+The Punjab School Education Department (SED) has suspended 19 school principals following the disappointing results of the Matriculation Examinations 2025.
+The decision came after an internal review revealed alarmingly low pass rates in several government schools across the province.

-“The government has a zero-tolerance policy for negligence in education.
-Schools with consistently poor academic performance will face strict accountability,”
+“The government maintains a zero-tolerance policy for negligence in education,” said a senior SED official.
+“Those who fail to meet academic standards will face strict disciplinary action.”

 • Lahore